 Brexit has been the major defining moment in UK politics in recent years.
 Let’s be honest, it was probably one of the biggest votes in the history of our democracy and we’ve got a long history.
 How did it happen?
 Because a large group of ignored and unappreciated people decided to fight the system that they believed was oppressing them.
-Their lives had been made miserable because of oppressive austerity cuts.
+Their lives had been made miserable because of severe austerity cuts.
 They needed someone to blame and the Tory government couldn’t let that be them.
-So, they turned the EU and immigrants into the bad guy.
-They made him the drunken farmer who wouldn’t feed them or care for them.
-Of course, when Boris start snorting about freedom and taking back control, working-class people decided to rise up.
+So, they turned the EU and immigrants into the bad guys.
+They made them the drunken farmer who wouldn’t feed them or care for the working-class people of Britain.
+Of course, when Boris started snorting about freedom and taking back control, the people decided to rise up.
 They’d been left with no other choice.

 When you look at Vote Leave, you see a large group of people spouting the same catchphrases over and over.
-Much like the sheep in the novella who repeat the words “four legs good, two legs bad”, people advocating in favour of Brexit would utter the same words You can’t argue with them because all they are capable of saying is “Brexit means Brexit” or calling you a “Remoaner”.
+Much like the sheep in the novella who repeat the words “four legs good, two legs bad”, people advocating in favour of Brexit would endlessly utter the same words.
+You can’t argue with them because all they are capable of saying is “Brexit means Brexit” or “Remoaner”.
 These were the people who would just repeat everything that Johnson, Cummings, or Nigel Farage told them.
-The people that the Conservatives know they can continue to count on as long as they keep using the same phrases over and over again.
+The people that the Conservatives know they can continue to count on as long as they keep using these phrases over and over again.
 The Conservatives don’t even need to try with these people because they just want to be told what to think.
 They were a huge part of the referendum result and the 2019 election.

 So, let’s talk about those pigs for a second.
 Boris Johnson has got much further in his political career than he really deserved.
-He is neither intelligent enough nor cares enough about the people of Britain to really give a shit.
+He is neither intelligent enough nor gives a shit about the people of Britain.
 Instead, he is interested in power, money, and connections.
 How did he get to where he is?
 By acting the fool.
 He’s carefully crafted an image that makes him seem relatable and down-to-Earth.
 The silly clown who doesn’t know what he’s doing.
 The guy you could have gone down the pub with.
 People see him as non-threatening and on the same level.
 But he never has been and he’s never had your interests at heart.
 Just like Napoleon, the Prime Minister can tell the people what they want to hear whilst changing the rules to suit him.

 And if you needed any more proof, just look at Cummings himself.
 The man broke his own lockdown rules on two occasions, put countless people in danger, and refused to apologise.
 He got away with it and, no matter how hard they were pushed, the government refused to listen to the public.
 If ever you needed a real-life example of “All animals are equal, but some animals are more equal than others” then it’s the current Conservative party.
 So, forget 1984, the book we all need to be reading at a time like this is Animal Farm.
 It shows us more than anything that we are falling into the same political traps as people have fallen into before.
 We’re told that “those who do not learn history are doomed to repeat it.”
 Our current political climate shows us that nobody learnt a damn thing from their history lessons.